You know what you need to do. You know how you need to do it. You just don’t have the money to pay for it. Sound familiar?

 It’s best if you can look someone in the eye to make your case.
 Try to schedule an in-person meeting with the executive who can authorize the website redesign project.

 - Sell your plan.

-Make your presentation high level but also high impact.
+Make your presentation high level but also high impact (use the slide deck you created).
 You are selling an idea and using your facts and preparation to get support for the project.

 I’ve been there and done this.
 Have a question?
 Want 15 minutes of free advice?
 Send me an email.